Fermi surface mapping and the nature of charge density wave order in the kagome superconductor CsV$_3$Sb$_5$: Note added

-While this submission was in preparation, another manuscript appeared by Li et al. \cite{li2021observation} who instead report a 2$\times$2$\times$2 superstructure in CsV$_3$Sb$_5$.
-We note here that our data are in agreement in the momentum space regions reported in that work; however in these regions the $q_z=0.25$-type superlattice peaks are weak and below our experimental resolution.
-Larger surveys of reciprocal space reveal the 1/4-type $c$-axis superlattice reflections reported here.
-Furthermore, a work by Chen et al. \cite{CsV3SB5hall} focusing on the anomalous Hall effect in CsV$_3$Sb$_5$ also appeared during the submission of this work.
+A work by Chen et al. \cite{CsV3SB5hall} focusing on the anomalous Hall effect in CsV$_3$Sb$_5$ also appeared during the submission of this work.
 They report the Fourier spectrum of the low-frequency orbits in quantum oscillation data, but do not observe the high-frequency orbits reported in our data.
 This could be a consequence of crystal quality, or smoothing/aliasing considerations during data collection.